 Summary

-These are few common questions inexperienced anglers often ask.
+These are a few common questions inexperienced anglers often ask.
 In the event, a question is not in the above ones listed.
 Use the comment section to ask your question.
 The question will be answered and added to the list above.
-Here is a few more useful tips for beginners.
+Here are a few more useful tips for beginners.

 John McIntyre